david-vanderson/mbedtls/README.md

 This is a fork of [mbedtls](https://github.com/Mbed-TLS/mbedtls), packaged for Zig.
+Build logic from https://github.com/mattnite/zig-mbedtls

 Original README follows: